Sam writes at Neurodivergent, Not Broken on Substack, where her work has reached readers across all 50 states and in over 100 countries.

 Rooted in lived experience: my own ADHD, being married to my Autistic husband, raising neurodivergent kids, and years of caregiving for my disabled mother through complex mental health needs.

-Navigating diagnosis, social services, and institutional barriers from multiple angles, alongside nearly two decades of relational practice, became the foundation for my advocacy, speaking, book 10 Things You Might Need To Hear Today, and a new vision for what non-clinical care can look like
+Navigating diagnosis, social services, and institutional barriers from multiple angles, alongside nearly two decades of relational practice, became the foundation for my advocacy, speaking, writing, and a new vision for what non-clinical care can look like

 I’m not a clinician, and I don’t diagnose or treat.
 I help people gain clarity to better understand themselves and their families, with less shame and more compassion.